SerializeField in Unity

 Does Unity save Serialized Fields between Editor sessions?

+Yes.
 If you modify a Serialized Field in the Inspector, Unity will save that value.
-If you close the Editor and re-open it, the Serialize Field will still have the value that you set.
+If you close the Editor and re-open it, the Serialize Field will still have the value you set.

 Does Unity save Serialized Fields between play sessions in the Editor?

-If your game modifies a Serialized Field during gameplay while in Play mode in the Editor, Unity will reload the serialized value when you exit play mode.
+No. If your game modifies a Serialized Field during gameplay while in Play mode in the Editor, Unity will reload the serialized value when you exit Play mode.

 Does Unity save Serialized Fields between play sessions in a build?

-In order to save player data in between sessions, you do need to Serialize the data and save it on disk.
-To load that data later, you need to find the literal file that you saved that data to and then deserialize it and load it back to your game.
+In short, no. To save player data between sessions, you need to Serialize the data and save it on disk.
+To load that data later, you need to find the literal file to which you saved that data, deserialize it, and load it back to your game.

-Unity never does this automatically for you.
-Except in PlayerPrefs.
-We will cover saving and loading in Unity as well as using PlayerPrefs in a separate tutorial.
+Unity never does this automatically for you, except in PlayerPrefs.
+In a separate tutorial, we will cover saving and loading in Unity and using PlayerPrefs.

 What types of fields are Serializable?